Quadratic Form based Multiple Contrast Tests for Comparison of Group Means: Illustrative Data Analysis

-To illustrate the application of the method, the EEG data set from the \textsc{R}-package \textit{manova.rm} by \cite{manova} is considered closer.
-This study from \cite{staffen2014} was conducted at the University Clinic of Salzburg (Department of Neurology), where from 160 patients, electroencephalography (EEG) data were measured.
+To illustrate the application of the method, the EEG data set from the \textsc{R}-package \textit{manova.rm} by \cite{Friedrich2019} is considered closer.
+This study from \cite{staffen2014} was conducted at the University Clinic of Salzburg (Department of Neurology), where electroencephalography (EEG) data were measured from 160 patients.
 All participants are diagnosed with different diagnoses of impairments, namely Alzheimer's disease (AD), mild cognitive impairment (MCI), and subjective cognitive complaints (SCC).
 In \Cref{tab:EEG1}, the number of patients divided by sex and diagnosis can be found.

-MANOVA-based comparisons were already made in \cite{bathke2018}), and we now want to complete this with our new approach.
+MANOVA-based comparisons were already made in \cite{bathke2018}, and we now want to complete this with our new approach.
 The original study also further differentiated between subjective cognitive complaints with minimal cognitive dysfunction (SCC+) and without \mbox{(SCC-)}.
-However, because of sample sizes, this was not done in the data set provided through the package.
+However, due to sample sizes, this was not done in the data set provided through the package.

 For each participant, three different electrode positions (frontal, temporal, and central) were used together with two kinds of measurements (z-score for brain rate and Hjorth complexity), resulting in observation vector's dimension $d=6$.
 In \cite{sattler2022}, homogeneity of covariance matrices between different diagnoses as well as different sexes were investigated for this data set.
 Therefore, we have six groups with heterogeneous covariance matrices and unbalanced sample sizes, making many test procedures incapable.